-So, another positive aspect of Dealmachine is that it includes an automated follow-up system for their direct mail campaign feature.
+So, another positive aspect of Dealmachine is that it includes an automated follow-up system for its direct mail campaign feature.

-The direct mail feature also reports when mail is delivered, and it automatically updates a lead’s status for returned mailers.
+The direct mail feature also reports when mail is delivered and automatically updates a lead’s status for returned mailers.

 Dealmachine’s Real Estate Lead Management